fribbels/Fribbels-Epic-7-Optimizer/README.md

 * Here's some quick tips on getting the best results.
 This is assuming you've read the [Optimization panel](https://github.com/fribbels/Fribbels-Epic-7-Optimizer#optimizer-tab) descriptions
 * The goal is to add filters to narrow down results so the optimizer doesn't take forever, but keep the search range wide enough that you don't lose good options.
-* Input the sets and main stats whenever possible.
-This is the easiest way to narrow down results.
+* **Input the sets and main stats whenever possible.** This is the easiest way to narrow down results.
 * Don't narrow down your results too much.
 If you see your # of permutations at like 10,000 or so, your filters might be too narrow, you can expand/remove some filters for more/better results.
-* Make sure to set your stat priority correctly!
-DPS units should have high priority on Atk / Cr / Cd / Speed.
+* **Make sure to set your stat priority correctly!** DPS units should have high priority on Atk / Cr / Cd / Speed.
 Tank units should have high priority on Hp / Def / Speed for example.
 Bad priorities will lead to bad results because good options get filtered out.
 * Adjust the Top n% bar on the priority filter to see what your results look like.
 Too high % will take a long time, but too low % will exclude good results.
-Most of the time I use 30-50%, sometimes lower if I want my best gear on the unit.
+Most of the time I use 30-50%, sometimes lower if I want only my best gear on the unit.
-* The Top n%/priority filter is applied AFTER the set and force filters.
-If your result permutations are already low enough after those two filters, you don't need the priority filter - it might start excluding good results.
 * If you want a certain piece of gear to stay on a hero, go to the Gear tab -> Edit Selected Item -> Equipped and equip it on them first.
 [Example](https://i.imgur.com/oNO9ivL.png) Then you can use the optimizer with "Keep current" checked to keep that piece on them.

 ## Closing thoughts